NERC Audits for FERC Compliance: Lessons Learned

 Meeting the Complex NERC Reliability Standards to Avoid Substantial Penalties

-This CLE seminar will discuss complying with NERC's reliability standards, compiling evidence needed to demonstrate compliance, preparing for NERC audits, and responding to possible compliance violations.
+This CLE webinar will discuss complying with NERC's reliability standards, compiling evidence needed to demonstrate compliance, preparing for NERC audits, and responding to possible compliance violations.

 Outline